thefuture2092/didia.me/content/posts/2019-02-21-use-binary-search-as-your-debugging-algorithm.md

 ---
 template: post
-title: Using git bisect to quickly find the commit that introduced a bug
+title: Using git bisect to find the buggy commit faster than the flash
 slug: using-git-bisect-to-find-bad-commit
 draft: true
 date: 2019-02-21T12:00:33.353Z